jerr0328/jerr0328.github.io/index.md

   * Introduced chat tools for better team communication
   * Advocated for more Agile processes (including Scrum and Kanban)
 * Develop Python-based wrapper scripts that handle file-based XML messaging
-* Design system to process and upload RapidEye data via legacy processing chain
+* Design and develop system to process and upload RapidEye data via legacy processing chain
 * Support development of microservices in a Mule Java Enterprise Service Bus
-* Port services and software to Python/Django as we shifted to a Python-centric team
+* Port services and software to Python/Django as we shifted to a Python as a main language
 * Develop tool to process and upload hundreds of terabytes of RapidEye archive data to the cloud
-* Lead the development of the SkySat data processor to bring pre-processed high-resolution (<1m GSD) data to our customers for the first time
+* Lead the development of the SkySat data processor to bring pre-processed high-resolution (<1m GSD) data to our customers for the first time.
+* Improve monitoring with DataDog, SignalFx, and Sentry
+* Deliver high-quality products on schedule while maintaining existing systems

 ### [Harris Corporation](https://www.harris.com/) - Software Engineer Level 2 (May 2012 - July 2014)